The Survivor (2016 film)

 The Survivor is a 2016 Pakistani-American documentary short written and directed by Danial Afzal, of Arash Visuals, Inc, and produced by Shazia Sikandar and Kruti Mehta.
 The film follows the story of a boy named Muneeb who survived the Army Public School Massacre of 2014 in Peshawar, Pakistan.

 Synopsis

 The story follows Muhammad Muneeb Khan, who lost his brother, Shaheer, in a tragic incident that occurred in Peshawar, Pakistan on 16 December 2014.
 The Taliban attacked the Army Public School and killed over 130 children.
-This film is a look into the mind of Muneeb, who still suffers from Post-Traumatic Stress Disorder (PTSD) while attempting to find his purpose.
+This film is a look into the mind of Muneeb, who still has Post-Traumatic Stress Disorder (PTSD) while attempting to find his purpose.
 The film's story is presented in the format of a personal statement for a college application.
 It also interviews his family members and Mowadat Rana, a psychiatrist and professor, who discusses the struggles of PTSD.

 Screenings

 The Survivor premiered in 2016 in Lahore, Pakistan.
 During 2017, it was entered into the 16th IWM Short Film Festival in London, and the Ismailia International Film Festival in Cairo, Egypt.
 In 2018, The Survivor was screened at the 11th International Children's Rights Film Festival in Dhaka, Bangladesh, and the 1st Pakistan International Film Festival in Karachi.